How to: Get a technical person to work on your idea for equity

 Who are you?

 Innovation most reliably comes from people familiar with the field.
 That is: Firefighters are going to know about problems facing firefighters.
 Veterinarians are going to know about problems facing veterinarians.
+Disc golfers are going to know about problems facing disc golfers.
+It’s why “Solve a problem you’re facing” is a good place to start when looking for ideas.

 What have you done?

 What are your or your team’s past successes?
 There are lots of business elements to productizing an idea.
-Past successes indicate you or your team are capable of handling them.
+Past successes indicate that you or your team are capable of handling them.

-If you are limited in this area (e.g. you’ve been focused on your primary career, you’re younger, etc.), at a bare minimum test demand to get an idea how your product might do, and to show you have the interest and drive to see it through.
+If you are limited in this area (e.g. you’ve been focused on your primary career, you’re younger, etc.), at a bare minimum test demand to get an idea of how your product might do, and to show you have the interest and drive to see it through.

 (Finally) What’s your idea?